zwilsoncc/docs/pages/docs/examples/chat.md

 })
 ```

-In this case, for the sake of simplicity we’ll send the message to everyone, including the sender.
+In this case, for the sake of simplicity, we’ll send the message to everyone, including the sender.

 ```
 io.on('connection', socket => {